Sabayon/sabayon-website-next/content/privacy/forums.md

 We will use this information to send you notifications about private messages you received on the forums.
 You can subscribe to certain topics and will receive an email for updates on that topic.

+Our service provider (CloudFlare) offers protection against certain types of malware and sets a cookie for identification purposes on your machine.
+A cookie is a small text file, which helps their server to identify your browser among other machines on the same network.

 ## What do we do with your information?